*SPOILER ALERT! *

 His

-cheerful mood, though comforting, struck her as a little odd.
-It was almost too
+cheerful mood, though comforting, struck her as odd.
+It was almost too cheerful

-cheerful for the stressful night they had shared.
-She caught Ian biting his lip
+for the stressful night they had shared.
+She caught Ian biting his lip for a

-for a split-second, his eyes glancing downward.
-His gaze quickly flickered up
+split-second, his eyes glancing downward.
+His gaze quickly flickered up again,

-again, and the wily grin returned to its proper place.
+and the crooked grin returned to its proper place.

 “Okay,